curiousest/curiousest.github.io/_drafts/tabum/second-last-idea.md

 Why do we invest so much in exploring perspective space through simulations, but not... you know... space space?
 Out there.
 3D space.

 Great question.
 Economics!
 We are bound by the laws of capitalism.
 The expected return on exploring perspective space is greater than exploring "space space", as you call it.
 We're still exploring "space space", but just not to the same degree as perspective space.
 We have a great deal to learn in our universe, but we have a whole universe of universes to learn from in perspective space.
 We don't even need very good sensors or engines to learn quite a lot.
 Our fidelity of simulations is very low, and we still get results.
 Moving around in 3D space is very slow and very expensive.
+Our current investments in travelling 3D space are more for "reducing the risk of humanity becoming extinct", than they are for "discovering new technologies".

 Think about it in a different way: moving around in 3D space is just another way of exploring perspective space.
 Our sensors we have when we explore 3D space are exceptionally powerful, but our engines are incredibly weak.
 With simulations, our sensors are not that great, but our engines are so fast - we can just zip around wherever we want.
 And like 3D space, we just kinda need to know roughly where to go.
 The different Departments are the different "areas" of perspective space that we believe are good places to explore in perspective space.
 The Department of Life explores simulating life forms in alternate universes.
 The other Departments simulate different promising things that happen in other universes.